A partnership of the National Park Service and the United States Forest Service.

 • Camping is prohibited: within 300 ft. of the outlet of Duck Lake and Purple Lake; at Mirror Lake and Trailside Meadow on the Main Mt.
 Whitney Trail; within 500 feet of Golden Trout Lake (Sierra NF); with pack and saddle east of Shepherd Pass.

 • Fishing is a popular activity in the John Muir Wilderness, even though trout are not native to most of the lakes and streams.
 A California fishing license is required for everyone aged 16 and older.
-Licenses are available at many stores and resorts near departure trailheads, but it is smart to obtain one and a copy of the fishing regulations ahead of time.
+Licenses are available online, as well as at many stores and resorts near departure trailheads.
+Fishing season is open from the last Saturday in June through November 15 unless otherwise restricted.
+Bag limit is 5.

-• All other lakes in the Cottonwood Lakes Basin are restricted to artificial lures or flies with barbless hooks, limit 5.
-Season is July 1 – October 31st
+• Fishing at Cottonwood Lakes 1, 2, 3, and 4 must be catch and release only.
+All other lakes in the Cottonwood Lakes Basin are restricted to artificial lures or flies with barbless hooks, limit 5.
+Season is July 1 – November 15.